 Insurance carriers who wrongfully deny legitimate claims by policyholders can exact a devastating toll.
 However, the hardships associated with such unjustified denials are even more harmful if the claim involves health insurance.
 The ordeal involved in fighting an insurance carrier to obtain coverage of medical treatments is stressful, but there are approaches to improving the chance of getting health care services covered.
 There are relatively simple problems that can be resolved with a phone call, such as a coding error made by your doctor or a hospital.
 By contrast, certain health coverage issues involve complex medical questions, such the appropriateness of a particular cancer treatment.

 If you receive notice that coverage for your health care issue is denied, the first priority is to ascertain the basis for denial of your claim and the insurance carrier’s policies and procedures to appeal coverage decisions.
 When engaging in communications with a health plan, an insured must heep meticulous records regarding the content of the communications and names of insurance company representatives.
 Certain documents should be requested that will facilitate a patient’s ability to reconstruct the pathway that led to the denial.
-Key documents that will be necessary to appeal the decision include: (1) the denial letter; (2) copy of the plan’s full benefits; (3) and the guidelines detailing what the insurer considers medically necessary.
+Key documents that will be necessary to appeal the decision include: (1) the denial letter; (2) copy of the plan’s full benefits/insurance policy.
 There are some large health care providers like Aetna and Cigna that post their health care plans on the internet.